PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--endingBefore` (string): A token used by the server to indicate the end of the page.
 Often this is a timestamp or an ID but it is not limited to those.
 This parameter should not be defined by client applications.
 The link for the first, last, prev, or next page in the HTTP Link header should define it.
 - `--configurationUpdatedAfter` (string): Filter results by whether or not the device's configuration has been updated after the given timestamp
 - `--networkIds` (array): Optional parameter to filter devices by network.
 - `--productTypes` (array): Optional parameter to filter devices by product type.
-Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, sensor, and cloudGateway.
+Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, sensor, wirelessController, and secureConnect.
 - `--tags` (array): Optional parameter to filter devices by tags.
 - `--tagsFilterType` (string): Optional parameter of value 'withAnyTags' or 'withAllTags' to indicate whether to return networks which contain ANY or ALL of the included tags.
 If no type is included, 'withAnyTags' will be selected.
 - `--name` (string): Optional parameter to filter devices by name.
 All returned devices will have a name that contains the search term or is an exact match.